MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Application.md

 is-inhibited
 ------------

-Determines if any of the actions specified in *flags* are currently inhibited (possibly by another application).
+Determines if any of the actions specified in *$flags* are currently inhibited (possibly by another application).

 Note that this information may not be available (for example when the application is running in a sandbox).

-Returns: `True` if any of the actions specified in *flags* are inhibited
+Returns: `True` if any of the actions specified in *$flags* are inhibited

     method is-inhibited ( Int $flags --> Bool )